 Pastoral care is at the heart of all we do at St. Catherine's.
-We know that girls will face their personal and academic challenges as they pass through their teenage years and the pastoral team of Housemistresses and Tutors are there to support and guide their tutees.
+We know that girls will face personal and academic challenges as they pass through their teenage years and the pastoral team of their Housemistress / Housemaster and the Tutors are there to support and guide their tutees.
 We believe in building strong relationships with pupils and parents so that we can work most effectively as a team to ensure the best outcomes for each individual.
-The tutors and housemistresses know their girls very well and so are able to move in to offer support swiftly when need arises.
+The house team know their girls very well and so are able to move in to offer support swiftly when need arises.
 They look after the academic and personal welfare of the girls, ensuring that girls are as happy as they can be, achieving their best academically and developing into the well-rounded individuals who will make a positive difference to the world around them.

-When more specialist support may be required to help a pupil through specific emotional challenges, we are fortunate to have the expertise of a Resident Psychologist and two counsellors on hand in school.
+When more specialist support may be required to help a pupil through specific emotional challenges, we are fortunate to have the expertise of two Resident Psychologists and two counsellors on hand in school.
 The Pastoral Team is always there to support our pupils and to see them become the best that they can be.

 Mrs Kirsty Meredith

 Rev’d Dr Benji McNair Scott, School Chaplain

 A very warm welcome to you and your daughter on behalf of myself, the Chaplain.
 I trust that you and your daughter will find St Catherine's a welcoming and inclusive community, which reflects the Christian tradition at the heart of the school.
 That rich Christian heritage is embodied by the chapel which is an integral aspect of the girls’ experience here at St Catherine's.